 What Are the Benefits of Breastfeeding?

 Once the baby is placed on the chest, the mother will notice that they found the nipple and start sucking.
 That is how natural the phenomenon of breastfeeding is.

 The first thick milk (colostrum) secreted is the most nutritious for the baby.
 It is rich in fat, which satisfies their hunger, and contains lots of vitamins and minerals required for brain development.
-The biggest mistake people make is discarding this nutritious milk, thinking it is infected and not appropriate for the baby's ingestion.
+The biggest mistake people make is discarding this nutritious milk, thinking it is infected and inappropriate for the baby's ingestion.

 Even if the mother has undergone a cesarean section, the mother will secrete milk once the baby starts sucking.
 So, she should not get discouraged.
 Initiate breastfeeding immediately.
 It is a cycle; the more the baby sucks the breast, the more milk is produced.
-The most common mistake made is assuming that it is not sufficient, so the mother stop breastfeeding regularly.
+The most common mistake made is assuming that it is not sufficient, so the mother stops breastfeeding regularly.
 This leads to a further decrease in the quantity of breast milk.

+What Are the Benefits of Breastfeeding?